Padampur, Rajasthan: Climate

-The climate of Padampur varies to extreme limits.
-The average temperature in summer reaches around 41° Celsius and in winter around 26 °C. The temperature shots up to 50° in June.
-The average annual rainfall is only 200 mm (7.9 in) per annum.
+The climate of Padampur experiences extreme variations.
+The average temperature in summer reaches around 41 °C and in winter around 26 °C and reach lowest at 2 degree Celsius at the end of December and in January.
+It shoots up to 50 °C in June.
+The average annual rainfall is only 200 mm (7.9 in) per year.
 Lack of rain and irrigation affect the income of farmers of the villages of Padampur.